fonstok/jfMagnify/README.md

 ## CSS
 I wanted the structure to be as adaptable as possible, so the default class names can be changed as arguments in the init function or data attributes in the opening of the parent element.
-* Use classes instead of id attributes so you can have more than one magnified effect on a page.
 * The parent element cannot be statically positioned.
 It needs to be positioned: relative, absolute, or fixed.
 * The magnifyGlass (default class name '.magnify_glass') element needs to be positioned absolute.
 * The magnifiedZone (default class name '.magnify_glass') is where the magnified area will appear.
 This element needs to be positioned absolute with the the overflow set to hidden.
-* The element being magnified and the magnify glass need to have the same grid context starting at (0,0) so the elementToMagnify should be positioned at top left.
+* The element being magnified and the magnify glass need to have the same grid context starting at (0,0) so the elementToMagnify should be positioned at top, left.
+* With this plugin it's a good practice to use __classes__ instead of id attributes because the magnified element and the element being magnified are cloned.
 * The element being magnified and the magnified version of that element share a class (default class name '.element_to_magnify').
+	* This is so it and its children appear identical to their counterparts.
-	* If you need to select only the element being magnified you can give it an id attribute.
+	* If you need to select only the __element being magnified__ you can add an id attribute to its opening.
+The plugin will remove the ID from the magnified version.
-	* If you need to select the magnified version of the element, use its unique class (default class name '.magnified_element').
+	* If you need to select the __magnified version of the element__, it is given a unique class (default class name '.magnified_element') that can be selected.

 ```css
 .magnify {